Godtube: History

 Godtube was launched in the spring of 2007 by founders Christopher Wyatt, Jason Martell, Lloyd Chartrand, and Mike Miller (former Executive Pastor of First Baptist Dallas).
 Wyatt was once an online student at Dallas Theological Seminary and was also one of CBS's producers for the 1995 Day and Date show.

-Wyatt has stated the website is open to all theological viewpoints, including atheists.
-The terms of use, however, prohibit any content which is "contrary to the evangelization of Jesus Christ and His teachings, or constitutes blasphemy, or is otherwise offensive to our online Christian community".

 According to comScore, Godtube was the fastest growing US website for the month of August 2007.
 According to Quantcast, total monthly site traffic lost 75% of its users, from 2.7 million, to just over 690 thousand by February 2009.
 In February 2008, the company raised $30,000,000 from GLG Partners, LP, at a valuation of $150,000,000 after 5 months of operation.

 In February 2009, Godtube re-launched as Tangle, expanding into a social network.
 Tangle also included other new features, such as an online Bible and an "interactive prayer wall", and encouraged non-Christians and atheists to participate and share their points of view.
 By April 2010, Godtube returned as a separate site alongside Tangle.

 In May 2010, Salem Communications' Salem Web Network division acquired Godtube and Tangle's parent company Big Jump Media.

 On December 1, 2010, Tangle was discontinued.
 As part of the transition, certain functionality was pointed towards other sites in the Salem network, and videos were migrated back to Godtube accounts.

 In May 2019, Godtube unveiled a new logo.